FHantke/brave-browser-wiki/Brave-Wallet.md

 brave://settings/content/ethereum

 If a Dapp has previously requested access to a page and was given permission, then it will show up in this page as well.

+## HD Wallet

+Bitcoin and Ethereum generate addresses in different ways, but they share the same key derivation implementations as BIP-32 compatible wallets.

+The Brave wallet implements BIP-32 (HD wallet), BIP-39 (Mnemonic keywords), BIP-43 (Multipurpose HD wallet structure), and BIP-44 (Multicurrency and multi account wallets).